 SECTION 24.
 DATABASE OF NOTARIES PUBLIC.
 The [commissioning officer or agency] shall maintain an electronic database of notaries public:

-- (1) through which a person may verify the authority of a notary public to perform notarial acts; and - (2) which indicates whether a notary public has notified the [commissioning officer or agency] that the notary public will be performing notarial acts on electronic records.
+(1) through which a person may verify the authority of a notary public to perform notarial acts; and agency] that the notary public will be performing notarial acts on electronic records.